connorrothschild/connorrothschildd.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "Hi, I'm Connor Rothschild"
+title: "Hi, I'm Connor Rothschild."
 ---

 I'm a junior at [Rice University](https://www.rice.edu) studying Social Policy Analysis and Political Science, and pursuing a minor in data science.